CharBar3/CharBar3/README.md

 ### Hi there 👋

+I’m a Software Engineer!
+I love coding and am working on growing my skills as a developer.

+Thanks for stopping by and please don’t hesitate to reach out if you’re interested in any of my projects.

 <!--
 **CharBar3/CharBar3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.